-A breath of fresh air from your very first wear, Rothy’s women’s shoes have helped keep more than 50 million plastic bottles out of landfills.
+A breath of fresh air from your very first wear, Rothy’s women’s shoes have helped keep millions of plastic bottles out of landfills.
 Knit with our signature thread spun from recycled plastic bottles, each of our stylish silhouettes are the result of mindful production practices that put our planet and our people first.
 Now that’s sustainable fashion you can feel good about.

 Whether you’re lounging around the house or basking in the sunshine of your backyard, slipping into a comfortable pair of Rothy’s flats is the perfect finish to any stay-at-home look.
 Check out these stylish slip-on shoes.